 Nepotism is vaguely characterised by the hiring of relatives to benefit the family rather than the organisation.
-More specifically, nepotism is offering a job to family members regardless of their qualifications.
-The phenomenon is both perceived and actual.
-In a trial, the perception of nepotism often guides court decisions; these legal processes are not data-driven.
+More specifically, nepotismp>

-There’s also some debate about whether the perception of nepotism leads to differences in satisfaction of the perceivers themselves.
-There’s evidence both ways, which may result from cultural differences as well as difficulties in defining the behaviour itself.
+<p>There’s also some debate about whether the perception of nepotism leads to differences in satisfaction of the perceivers themselves.
+There’s evidence both ways, which may result from cultural differences as well as difficulties in defining the behaviour itself. an>

 “…People in family firms align the interests of their core social group (family) with the interests of their workgroup, which results in increased commitment to the organisation.”

 Here’s an example: throughout his adolescence, a young man works on the floor of his grandfather’s store, which specialises in Western wear.
 He goes to university, where he studies business, art and textiles.
 He returns to work in the family business and familiarises himself with all aspects of it while at the same time getting his Master’s in Business Administration.

 Because of his love for the business, he is more qualified than any other candidate for an executive position in the company.
 Open communication proves that there are equitable processes in place, doing away with the stigma of nepotism.

 In productive examples such as this one, processes are set into place and visible.
 Decision-making is above board, takes the interests of all stakeholders into account and typically arrives at a favourable outcome.
 It is not always perfect, but it is equitable. >

 Our fundamental commitment to our family is often more important than our commitment to our occupation.
 How these commitments influence each other is something that deserves further examination.</p>